 If a coder requests additional information, physicians sometimes respond with a detailed clinical description to defend the position, resulting in lost time and increased frustration as two members of the organization work to fulfill their respective roles.

-There are multiple components to creating a straightforward and compliant physician query.
-All queries to physicians should contain the following information:
+There are multiple components of a straightforward and compliant physician query.
+All queries to physicians typically contain the following information:

 - Provider name